 - 8. Set up the RADIUS parameters on the UR as follows. - 8.1.
 If logging in, select Device for the Authentication Type, and use Administrator for the User Name.
 The default password is "ChangeMe1#". - 8.2.
 Access Settings > Product Setup > Security.
-Configure the IP address and ports for the RADIUS server.
+Configure the IP address (10.14.61.122 in this example) and ports (default values in this example) for the RADIUS server.
 Leave the GE vendor ID field at the default of 2910.
-Update the RADIUS shared secret as specified in the clients.conf file.
+Update the RADIUS shared secret (Testing!123 in this example) as specified in the clients.conf file.
 Restart the relay for the IP address and port changes to take effect. - 9.
 Verify operation.
 Log in to the UR software as follows.
-In the login window, select Server as the Authentication Type, enter the user name entered (for example user name Tester and password "testpw").
+In the login window, select Server as the Authentication Type, enter the user name entered (for example user name Tester and password "TesterPw1#").
 Check that the RADIUS server log file shows the access with an "Access-Accept" entry.